Precipitation

 Formation in simple words

 In winter, winds sweep clouds from warm seas toward the land.
 As these clouds cool, delicate ice crystals begin to form.
 Vapor continues to settle onto these crystals, creating intricate frozen structures we call snow.
 But freezing does not always require altitude — sometimes the air cools near the ground, forming fog.
-Through the process of deposition, water vapor turns directly into ice, forming frost that coats the ground after warm days or during deep winter.
+Through the process of deposition, water vapor turns directly into ice, forming frost that coats the ground.
+The complexity of these frost patterns is a map of the air's unseen turbulence; each crystalline arm grows faster where vapor is most abundant, turning the ground into a frozen record of the wind's last whispers.

-Desert regions, such as the western Issyk-Kul Basin, experience very little rainfall.
+Desert regions, such as the High Desert of Eastern Oregon, experience very little rainfall.
 Spring rains in April and May nourish the soil and encourage seeds to awaken.
 But if rain arrives when the ground is still cold, roots may decay.
 Short spring thunderstorms can seal the soil under a temporary crust, while rain during harvest can disrupt machinery and fieldwork — which is why farmers watch the skies with such care.
+This scarcity is dictated by the massive barrier of the Cascade Range, which strips the moisture-laden Pacific winds of their water before they can cross into the interior, leaving the high plains in a permanent "rain shadow" where every drop is a hard-won strategic resource.

 What types of precipitation are there